 Nursery or playgroup will help your toddler to explore new horizons and make friends.
-But close contact with other tots also spreads infection.
+But close contact with other children also spreads infection.
 Here’s how to deal with the common health problems your little one may bring home…

 Often caused by bacteria, conjunctivitis makes one or both eyes sticky, crusty and sometimes bloodshot.
 It’s infectious, as bacteria spread through droplets in the air, and on little hands.
 Wipe your child’s eyelids gently with separate pieces of cotton wool dipped in cooled, boiled water.
-See your GP, as most cases of infections need antibiotic eye drops.
+See your GP too, as most cases of infections need antibiotic eye drops.

 Diarrhoea and vomiting

 Caused by viruses or bacteria, diarrhoea and vomiting are common in toddlers, and spread rapidly.
 Replacing fluids is vital – over-the-counter rehydration solutions are ideal.
 Ask your Tesco Pharmacist for advice.
 Give small sips of fluid if your little one has been vomiting.
 See the doctor if symptoms persist for more than 24 hours, or your child is listless, feverish, has stomach ache or passes blood in their poo.
 The Department of Health offer oral vaccination to babies against the rotavirus infection as part of the childhood vaccination schedule.

 This has nothing to do with farm animals (that’s foot and mouth disease, which only affects animals).
 It’s a viral infection that spreads via air droplets and by touch, which is why it’s so common in young children.
 It’s usually mild.
 Symptoms include red spots on the palms and soles, and ulcers in the mouth, but there can also be fever.
 It will usually clear itself within 7-10 days.
 Meanwhile, liquid paracetamol relieves symptoms.
 If your toddler’s suffering, give them soft foods like ice cream.
 The NHS has more advice on when to see a GP.